linda-seiter/cmsc115_2252/week2/week2_lesson.md

 double feet = inches / 12.0;
 ```

-After updating the code, the program should be re-executed for each test case to confirm the actual output matches the expected output:
+After updating the code, the program is re-executed for each test case to confirm the actual output matches the expected output:

 | Test | Input | Expected Output       | Actual Output         | Pass/Fail |
 | ---- | ----- | --------------------- | --------------------- | --------- |